princexXXx10/reactTemplate/README.md

-A branch of reactTemplate - Krypto; a landing page for a fictional krypto app.
+A branch of reactTemplate - Krypto; a landing page for a fictional crypto app.

 RandomDudeOnNet © copyright 2022.